 The Augustine Literacy Project of the Triangle

 The Augustine Literacy Project, founded in 1994 by Linda McDonough at the Church of the Holy Family (Episcopal), provides tutors for low income children.
 The Augustine Project gives their tutors 70 hours of training in Orton-Gillingham techniques to teach reading, writing and spelling.
 Each tutor commits to tutoring a low-income child for at least 60 sessions.
 Though originally sponsored by the church, they provide secular instruction, and are now a 501(c)(3) organization.

 Developmental Therapy Associates, Inc.

 Developmental Therapy Associates, Inc, comes to HCA to work with individual students on a contract basis.
 Parents should contact them directly.
 We will provide a time and space for them to work.
 They are able to provide speech and occupational therapy services and take Blue Cross Blue Shield and Medicaid.
-We welcome Linda King-Thomas, OT, and Jenny Bonano Walther, MS, OTR/L.
+We welcome Jenny Bonano Walther, MS, OTR/L.